constGregor/booking-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+Database Creation:

+    Ensure PostgreSQL is installed and running.
+    Create a new database named "reservation-app" using your PostgreSQL client or command line.

+Install Dependencies:

+    Run npm install in the project directory to install all required dependencies.

+Database Migration:

+    Run npm run migrate-to-latest to apply database migrations

 ## Funcional requirments of a project:

 Page with date/time selection